 eBay is a mammoth marketplace with millions of goods.
-Most people just bid, but there are a range of hidden tools and tricks to track down uber-bargains.
+Most people just bid, but there's a range of hidden tools and tricks to help you track down uber-bargains.

 In this guide

 Whether they're designer sofas, dishwashers, Wiis or children's books, sellers on eBay often specify items must be collected in person.
 As this often means fewer bids, there are bargains to be had.

 Yet you can't search for "pick up only" on eBay, so we built tools to speedily track and map gems near you.

 The results can be powerful, such as this from MoneySaver Jen_Jen1985: "Had been looking for a double buggy - most ended up selling for around £40.
 I found one via the Local Deals Finder and ended up winning it for £1.24."

 - On the web.
 Do in at your desk, with the free Local eBay Deals Mapper tool.

 - New. iPhone app.
 You wanted it, so we built a iPhone Local eBay Deals app.
 Let it pinpoint your location, tell it how far you'll travel and it shows nearby gems.

 - Android app.
 If you haven't already, grab our Android Local eBay Deals app.

 - Mobile website: For other phones, we've a Local eBay Mobile Site (you can only see it from mobiles).